rahulbera9386/Hirea.io/README.md

   - Cloudinary

 - **Other Tools:**
-  - Axios for HTTP requests
+  - Axios for API Fetching
   - Mongoose for MongoDB integration
   - Git & GitHub for version control